“Turn to me and have mercy on me, because I am lonely and hurting….”

 Men and women, we have to make God priority in our lives.
 He has to come before ourselves, our mates, our needs, desires, and interests.

 If we spend as much time seeking God as we do complaining about being lonely, we will discover the loneliness is gone.

-We will discover that He is with us always.
+We learn God is with us always.